semgrep/semgrep-docs/docs/deployment/manage-projects.md

 # Manage projects

 View, sort, and tag your projects through the **Projects** page.
-A **project** is any repository that you have scanned with Semgrep AppSec Platform through either CI or Semgrep Managed Scans, and includes that repository's findings and metadata.
+A **project** is any repository that you have scanned with Semgrep AppSec Platform through CI or Semgrep Managed Scans, and includes that repository's findings and metadata.

 Refer to this page to **manage** and **troubleshoot** thousands of repositories by identifying scan issues or scans with a high finding count.